filswan/go-swan-client/README.md

 - **start_epoch_hours**: Start_epoch for deals in hours from current time.
 - **expired_days**: Expected completion days for storage provider sealing data.
 - **gocar_file_size_limit**: Go car file size limit in bytes
-- **duration**: expressed in blocks (1 block is equivalent to 30s).
+- **duration**: Expressed in blocks (1 block is equivalent to 30s).
 Default value is 1512000, that is 525 days.
 See [Make the Deal](https://docs.filecoin.io/store/lotus/store-data/#make-the-deal)

 ## Flowcharts